chevett/merle/README.md

       console.log(this.depth);
       console.log(this.value);
-      console.log(this.path); // the array of property names that got us to this node.
+      console.log(this.path); // the array of property names that got us to this node. console.log(this.isLeaf);
+      console.log(this.isRoot);
+      console.log(this.isOwn);

+      this.value = 'this replaces the current node';

+      return false; // returning false will stop merle from walking further down this path

       // if you return false the children of this node won't be walked });